-Rep. Greene falsely claims Capitol rioters weren’t Trump supporters.
+Rep. Greene falsely implies Capitol rioters weren’t Trump supporters.
 House GOP leaders are mostly silent.

 Greene began her series of posts by writing: “If the #Jan6 organizers were Trump supporters, then why did they attack us while we were objecting to electoral college votes for Joe Biden?
 The attack RUINED our objection that we spent weeks preparing for, which devastated our efforts on behalf of Trump and his voters.”

-She said the attackers were “against the government ALL together” and that the storming of the Capitol “was planned and organized, NOT incited in the moment by President Trump.”
+She said that the attackers were “against the government ALL together” and that the storming of the Capitol “was planned and organized, NOT incited in the moment by President Trump.”

 In fact, reporting, court documents and the rioters’ own words have shown that many who broke into the people’s house were ardent backers of Trump.
 One alleged organizer, who was charged with conspiracy, was explicit about why she went to Washington that day: “Trump wants all able bodied patriots to come,” she wrote in a text message cited by court documents.